hiuxia/RL_Hex_game/repo2pdf.md

 "use client"; // Needed for state and effects

 import React, { useState, useEffect, useCallback } from "react";
+// Remove unused import
-import { usePathname } from "next/navigation"; // Can use this or params prop
+// import { usePathname } from "next/navigation";

 // Import Game Components (assuming they are client components or compatible) import HexBoard from "@/components/hex/HexBoard";